sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/devops/resize-disks-in-statefulset.md

 # Resize disks in GKE StatefulSet

-Important: this change will caused recreation on all StatefulSet's pods, which can cause donwtime if application is not high-available.
+Important: this change will cause recreation of all pods in the StatefulSet, which can cause downtime if application is not highly available.

 ### Steps to resize StatefulSet persistent disks